fneum/data-science-for-esm/data-science-for-esm/BYOC/03_Fork.md

 > **Note:** The key point is to have at least one branch, beside the `gh-pages`, in your fork.
 This has been tested using both the `main`, as well as the `side branches`.

 In this workflow:
-* the published website is in the `gh-pages` branch,
+* the published website static site content (`jupyter-book build` output) is in the `gh-pages` branch,
-* the source code is in a arbitrary `branch` defined by the user - any other than `gh-pages`,
+* the source code (i.e. Jupyter Book input) is in a arbitrary `branch` defined by the user - any other than `gh-pages`,

 The arbitrary `branch` can be created locally:
 ~~~
-git switch -c branch
+git switch -c content_branch
-git push origin branch
+git push origin content_branch
 ~~~

 <!-- * However, this is to be skipped if adhering to the **Note** above. -->